ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 ---
 I am a master student studying physics in ETH Zurich.
 I like to use analytic and computational methods to tackle the problems in physics and in my everyday life.

-My research direction is the application of artificial neural networks in quantum many-body systems.
-My current work focuses on solving the ground state of quantum many-body problem using the neural network quantum state (NQS).
+My research direction is the application of artificial neural networks in quantum many-body problems.
+My current work focuses on solving the ground state of quantum systems using the neural network quantum state (NQS).

+I am currently searching for a PhD position.
+Please don't hesitate to contact me if you know a possible position suitable for me.